GavrielM55555/elta_task/README.md

 ## Setup & Installation

 1. Clone the repository (or download the files).
-2. cd to the right folfer
+2. Navigate to the project directory.
 3. Install dependencies:

 bash: